K-1 Fiancé Visa Petitions: 10 Reasons for Delay or Denial

 A K-1 fiancée visa allows a foreign national to enter the U.S. to marry a U.S. sponsor.
 The marriage must occur within 90-days of entry.
 A K-1 fiancée petition can generally be obtained within SIX (6) months.
 However, simple mistakes can easily delay the process.

-COMMON REASONS FOR THE DELAY OR DENIAL1) Submitting incorrect forms.
+Documentation Issues1) Submitting incorrect forms.
 Submitting the wrong forms can lead to the denial of the K-1 fiancee petition.
 In addition to the petition, you will need to provide a Letter of Intent indicating that you will marry your fiancee within 90-days of his/her arrival to the United States, and a document demonstrating that you can financially support your fiancee in the U.S.

 2) Submitting incorrect information.
 There are many different forms that are required for a K-1 fiancee petition.
 Additionally, U.S. petitioners must send documents to THREE (3) different government agencies, including the U.S. Citizenship and Immigration Services (USCIS), the National Visa Center (NVC), and the U.S. Consulate or Embassy abroad.
 Failing to timely or properly respond to any one of these agencies will lead to a delay or denial of the petition.